 - New keywords that entered positions “11 to 50”.

-Our “keyword improvement” alerts help them to understand that their site started ranking for hundreds of longer tail keywords that will bring just as much traffic to their website.
+Website owners often focus on the rankings of a few highly competitive keywords, which are insanely hard to move.
+And our “keyword improvement” alerts help them to understand that their site started ranking for hundreds of longer tail keywords that will bring a lot of new search traffic to their website.

 Like I said in the intro to this article, a lot of people praise us for being the best backlink research tool in the industry and neglect all the other things that we do.